''An editor is someone who knows exactly what he wants but isn't quite sure'

 9. A well-turned phrase beats an angry rant.

-10. Enjoy yourselves.
+10. Enjoy yourself.
 If you don’t your readers won’t.

 And a bonus one from Geoff Watts, a fellow World Medicine alumnus: